beugi19/Capital-Bikeshare/README.md

 # Bike sharing project: Capital Bikeshare
 ## Introduction
-The aim of this project is to do analysis on the data by Capital Bikeshare, a company operating a bike share in Washington DC, using several different machine learning methods.
+The aim of this project is to do analysis on the data by Capital Bikeshare, a company operating a bike sharing service in Washington DC, using several different machine learning methods.
 The following questions are in the focus:

 a) How can we make sure that registered users always find a bike to ride when they need it?